bbauska/meta-react-basics/README.md

-In the actual code example at the start of this lesson item, the comparison part, which goes to the left of the question mark, is using the &gt;= (greater-than-or-equal-to operator), to return a Boolean value.
+In the actual code example at the start of this lesson item, the comparison part, which goes to the left of the question mark, is using the >= (greater-than-or-equal-to operator), to return a Boolean value.
 If the result of the comparison evaluates to **true**, then the string &quot;Over 0.5&quot; gets returned.
 In other words, whatever sits between the question mark and the semi-colon character will get returned.
 Otherwise,